Mulch. It’s a staple of gardening and landscaping.

 Mulching: Key for Healthy Gardens and More

 Use mulch to create an attractive landscape project, protect your garden from weeds, and to encourage healthy lawn growth.
 Whether you’re a novice gardener or a seasoned pro, there’s a mulch technique and material out there to meet your needs.
-When the time comes to step up your gardening game, Jobe’s is there with a full line of soil, garden, and fertilizing products to help you grow better things.
+When the time comes to step up your gardening game, Jobe’s is there with a full line of soil, garden, and fertilizing products.